fatiando/maintenance/README.md

+# NOTICE

+This repository is archived.
+Content and functionality has been moved to https://github.com/fatiando/community

+---

 # Tracking maintenance tasks on the entire project

 We use this repository to keep track of every maintenance task that might needed on